mojtabatalai/dev-starter-kit/README.md

 you mention a problem and he already has 3 paths drawn out it’s wild how naturally he breaks down systems makes you rethink how you approach everything
+Will feedback be easy to collect inside the product?